- Matatalab Lite – enough for each group of four students.

 - Command: instructions given to a computer or robot

-Students are able to use the Coding mode of Matatalab Lite to program.
+Students are able to use the coding model of Matatalab Lite to move MatataBot from point A to point B

 Detailed Lesson Plan

 - Did you face any problem when coding?
-How did you solve that?
+How did you solve it?